MODA-NYC/Project_SchoolLunch/website/Overview_SchoolLunch.md

 {% contentfor analysis %}

 This is a combinatorial optimization problem, similar to some very well-known problems such as the traveling salesman and the knapsack problems.
-The challenge is finding an optimal solution among a descrete set of objects.
+The challenge is finding an optimal solution among a discrete set of objects.

 This problem is straightforward to solve for a handful of schools.
 The reimbursement can be calculated for each possible grouping and the highest grouping would be chosen.
 But as the number of schools grows this type of exhaustive or brute force approach quickly becomes impossible.
 With over 1000 schools an exact result is well out of reach, but we were able to find an approximate solution.